Skip to main content

 Here, ensure you have the following capabilities enabled:

-• Wallet, including Allow all team pass types: To check the status of the cards within Apple Pay, and decide whether to display the AddToWalletButton.
+• Wallet, including Allow all team pass types: to check the status of the cards within Apple Pay, and decide whether to display the AddToWalletButton.

 note